Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - A contact page with an easy to use form connected to EmailJS to allow anyone to contact the site owner

-- A footer located on every page with links to social media accounts, the contact us form and various different Northern Ireland visitor websites
+- A footer located on every page with links to social media accounts, an email link and various different Northern Ireland tourism websites

 - A custom 404 error page and 500 error page